xythobuz/sovereign/README.md

 To access the gitea admin CLI, execute it like this:

     sudo -u git /usr/local/bin/gitea admin create-user --admin --config /etc/gitea/app.ini --name USERNAME --password PASSWORD --email MAIL

+To re-new the LetsEncrypt certificates, for example after adding a new role that needs another subdomain, call:

+    sudo certbot -c /etc/letsencrypt/cli.conf --cert-name DOMAIN

+Then re-run the whole sovereign playbook, or at least the letsencrypt part of it.